singla108/cowin-vaccination-availability/README.md

 # CoWIN vaccination slot availability using Python
 Script to check the available NCR slots for Covid-19 Vaccination Centers from CoWIN API in India.
 This program CANNOT book slots automatically, you need to use CoWIN website to book the slots.

-This work took reference from the work done by Bhavesh Bhatt (https://github.com/bhattbhavesh91/cowin-vaccination-slot-availability) while enhancing it.
+Show your support by starring the repository 😊

+Reference: Cowin Vaccination Slot Avaiability application by Bhavesh Bhatt (https://github.com/bhattbhavesh91/cowin-vaccination-slot-availability).

 # Installing Python
 Python is a programming language that is powerful but easy to learn.
 It is free, platform-independent.